kubescape/helm-charts/charts/kubescape-cloud-operator/README.md

 > Add `--set kubescape.serviceMonitor.enabled=true` for installing the Prometheus service monitor, [read more about Prometheus integration](https://hub.armosec.io/docs/prometheus-exporter)

+### Removing old version of Kubescape helm chart
+To avoid collisions, if you installed older versions of Kubescape helm chart, you should run the following command:

+`helm uninstall armo -n armo-system`

 ### Adjusting Resource Usage for Your Cluster

 By default, Kubescape is configured for small- to medium-sized clusters.